Hiwa-Shaloudegi/iTicket-springboot-event-ticketing/README.md

 An Event Ticketing REST API built with Spring Boot, Keycloak, and Spring Security.
 It supports event publishing, ticket purchasing, QR code generation, and validation — all accessible via Swagger UI.
+> 📌 **Note**: This project is based on a task brief from [Devtiro](https://www.youtube.com/@devtiro).
+I've implemented my own version with some changes and improvements.
 ---

 ## 🚀 Features